 Natural removal harnesses the power of plants and trees to remove CO2 from the air and store it in wood and soil.
-It does require land that might otherwise be used for conservation or for food.
-When trees die, are logged, or burn, the CO2 they store is released or reversed.
+While these techniques are safe and beneficial, there are some limitations to natural removal as it does require land that might otherwise be used for conservation or for food and when trees die, are logged, or burn, the CO2 they store is released.
 Some of the logged trees can be used to make super-strong building materials, further displacing cement and steel.
-The CDR Program is supporting the effective advocacy and scaling up of the natural removal opportunities that are shovel ready and cost-effective now.
+The CDR Program is supporting the effective advocacy and scaling up of the natural removal opportunities that are rooted in communities, cost-effective, and have positive co-benefits.

-Technological removal mimics natural processes to take CO2 from the atmosphere.
-Direct air capture harnesses waste heat and renewable energy to run fans that capture CO2 into a filter, similar to how trees sequester carbon.
-From there, the CO2 can be stored deep underground, where it fuses to rock or be made into durable materials, including displacing the emission-intensive components of cement.
+These approaches mimic natural processes to take CO2 from the atmosphere.
+Direct air capture harnesses waste heat and renewable energy to extract CO2 from the atmosphere, similar to how trees sequester carbon.
+From there, the CO2 can be stored safely deep underground, or be made into durable materials, in place of emission-intensive components of cement.
 Recycled CO2 can also be made into carbon-neutral fuels that power long-haul flights, which will be challenging to decarbonize.
-The CDR Program funds communications and policy advocacy to support the demonstration and scaling of technological removal opportunities and further drive down costs.
+The CDR Program supports research to understand the opportunities and challenges of scaling and deploying responsible technological removal opportunities to further drive down emissions.

-As we remove carbon from land using trees or carbon-sucking filters, the oceans may give back to the atmosphere some of the CO2 they have been storing.
-Improving our understanding and facilitating the development of oceans’ carbon removal mechanisms add an important tool in our climate action toolbox.
+Historically, our oceans have absorbed up to one-third of excess carbon dioxide in the air, leading to warming and increased acidification, wreaking havoc on the marine ecosystem.
+Improving our understanding and facilitating the development of ocean carbon removal mechanisms adds an important tool in our climate action toolbox.
 The CDR Program aims to support the development of ocean CDR opportunities by supporting the research and community-building needed to bring to light the ocean’s potential role in CO2 removal.
-Learn more about our ocean CDR work here.
+Learn more about our ocean CDR work.

 In the past year, public and private funders have...
 Read More